Myanmar Eye Care Project: Phyar Pone

 In the wake of Cyclone Nargis in 2008, the MECP initially established two eye services, which merged into one to serve the people of the Ayeyarwady Region.
 The service employs ophthalmic technicians and ophthalmologists to perform 1,200 cataract operations per year.

 Mandalay Eye and Ear Hospital

 The MECP facilitated the donation of 1000 cataract operations in 2013, as well as the donation of specialist equipment.
 The MECP also provides ongoing support and teaching as required.

 Hmawbi Monastery

 Requested by U Say Keinda, Chief Abbot of Hmawbi Monastery, the MECP established the service and has employed ophthalmic technicians, provided equipment and arranged for visiting ophthalmologists to service the area.
 The centre is now independent of MECP.

 Htee Saung Eye Hospital

 Serving as the principle training and development centre for ophthalmic technicians for the MECP, the hospital is the largest service under the governance of the MECP.

-This service employs up to four eye surgeons from Nepal and Laos and frequently accommodates teams of visiting eye surgeons from New Zealand, Australia, Thailand, China and the United States.
-In 2017, this service is expected to perform over 27,000 free cataract operations.
+In March 2024, Myanmar Eye Care Project projects reached the milestone of 500,000 free eye operations.
+The largest number has been performed at Shwe Yatu Tipitaka Cakkhu Pala Eye Hospital, Htee Saung under the auspices of Sayadaw U Wunthe Pala Linkara.

+Shwe Yatu Tipitaka Cakkhu Pala Eye Hospital, Htee Saung, was created by Daw Phyu Sinn Mon, Honorary Project Manager and Developer of the Myanmar Eye Care Project, at the request of Sayadaw U Wunthe Pala Linkara.
+It is strategically located at a bus junction.
+This makes the service accessible to the mass of impoverished and needy people of the Arid Zone.

+Satellite services in other regions have developed to be serviced by the teams from Shwe Yatu Tipitaka Cakkhu Pala Eye Hospital, Htee Saung, ultimately to provide sight-restoration independently.